oddjobz/iotcookbook/app/generic-crossbar-app/README.md

 - Currently this codebase has been compiled from historical examples and code, it may contain some snippets that are redundant or indeed use some methods that have since been superceeded.
 We will improve on this over time.

-- Part of the example was (is) to include a UI to view the output from the logging daemon, you may see some artifacts in the code relating to this, however the code itself is not yet included.

 - The ***utils*** folder contains programmatic examples (python) of how to create both server and related client certificates, but currently only handled self-signed certificates.

 - Profiles are handled using .INI files.
 This isn't necessarily a right or wrong way to handle settings and it may or may not suit your needs, also included are ***argparse*** examples if that's your preference, or if you're using a PAAS (Heroku, CF etc) you will probably want to convert to environment variables.